Gene Felton: Late racing career

 In 1985 through 1986, Felton continued to race in IMSA Kelly American Challenge and GTO series events.
 He accomplished seven top-5 finishes including one win.

 In 1992, Felton founded the Historic Stock Car Race series and was the HSR Sprint Challenge champion.
 He continued to race in historic stock car racing events and has accumulated 91 wins, to date.
 He also began buying and restoring older NASCAR race cars at this time.

 Later years and death

 From 1992 to 2019, Felton restored road course race-ready cars along with other select race cars.
 Gene also raced in historic stock car racing events in which he had gathered over 45 wins.
 Felton was a member of the Road Racing Driver's Club.

-He died on November 6, 2020, after long period of emphysema.
+Felton died on November 6, 2020, after long period of emphysema.